Achievable logoAchievable logo

 Primary metabolic demands of various sports

-Different sports require varying contributions from the phosphagen, glycolytic, and aerobic systems.
+Different sports require different contributions from the phosphagen, glycolytic, and aerobic systems.
 The following table summarizes these demands:

 Sport Phosphagen system Glycolytic system Aerobic system